 The Edge-O-Dells Resort is a camping resort that’s only open to adults.
 It’s more than just a camping trip — it offers a full vacation experience.
-Relax in the sparking pool, spend evenings around the fire, and check the schedule to find one of the many live-music performances.
+Relax in the sparkling pool, spend evenings around the fire, and check the schedule to find one of the many live music performances.

-If you don’t feel like cooking, the onsite bar and grill has you covered.
+If you don’t feel like cooking, the onsite bar and grill have you covered.
 With campsites, RV sites, and a variety of simple and luxurious cabin options, there’s something for every camper.

 The Jellystone Park™ Camp-Resort in Caledonia provides you with a fun Yogi Bear-themed camping experience that is conveniently situated between Milwaukee and Chicago, just 17 miles south of Wisconsin’s largest city.